How to Cook Orzo

 How to Make an Orzo Salad

-To transform orzo into a tasty and hearty base for a salad, follow these steps.
+Orzo salad can be hearty enough to be a meal all on its own, or you can serve it alongside another main dish.
+To transform orzo into a tasty and hearty base for a salad, follow these steps:

 1. Cook, Rinse, and Drain the Orzo

-- Follow the package directions for cooking the orzo or use the instructions given above.
+- Follow the package directions for cooking the orzo or use the instructions above.

 - Drain the orzo; rinse with cold water, then drain again.